 BIP Lab: What is one of your favorite memories of the BIP Lab, and how does your experience reveal what the BIP Lab is all about?

 Shah: There are so many good ones I’m sure; one that comes to mind is at a lab meeting when we noticed the preliminary results from a study showed that there wasn’t much of a treatment effect, we immediately started brainstorming why that might be.
 Instead of either giving up on the intervention or trying to hang on to the one weak interpretation where there was “some” effect, we decided to start a second round “booster” treatment where we collected the best ideas and implemented an amped-up version of the treatment to the next cohort.
 This really reflects the ultimate goal of what the BIP Lab is all about: we want to try to find ways to help people.

 Shah: I am a Ph.D. student at Harris and a doctoral research fellow at the BIP Lab.
 My areas of specialty are behavioral economics and experimental methods.

 BIP Lab: What professional accomplishment are you most proud of?

 Shah: Developing an adaptive online learning platform to help thousands of students across the country with math.

 BIP Lab: What advice would you give to other students who aspire to follow a similar career path?

-Shah: Have a daily routine where you spend at least 1 hour a day reading or skimming new research papers that seem interesting to you, and keep a running list of research ideas that you update regularly.
-You have to have at least 40 or 50 ideas written out before you will find one that is feasible to implement and interesting enough, and unfortunately, graduate school only teaches technical skills – not how to generate research ideas or carry out empirical projects.
+Shah: Have a daily routine where you spend at least 1 hour a day reading or skimming new research papers that seem interesting to you and keep a running list of research ideas that you update regularly.
+You have to have at least 40 or 50 ideas written out before you’ll find one that is feasible to implement and interesting enough, and unfortunately, graduate school only teaches technical skills – not how to generate research ideas or carry out empirical projects.
 Constantly develop those skills on your own — and never stop learning!

 BIP Lab: What do you enjoy doing with your free time?